 Cataracts are the most common cause of vision loss in people over the age of 40 and the most common cause of blindness in the world.
-Deepinder Dhaliwal, MD, Lac, director of Cornea and Refractive Surgery at the UPMC Eye Center, explains that the formation of a cataract is a normal aging process and occurs when the eye’s natural protein begins to clump together, clouding the lens of the eye.
+Deepinder Dhaliwal, MD, director of Cornea and Refractive Surgery at the UPMC Vision Institute, explains that the formation of a cataract is a normal aging process and occurs when the eye’s natural protein begins to clump together, clouding the lens of the eye.
 The first symptom is often blurred vision.

 Types of Cataracts

 There are three types of cataracts, and they are categorized primarily by where they start within the eye.

 - Nuclear cataracts: The most common age-related cataract, these start in the center of the lens and are mostly caused by the hardening of the lens.

 - Cortical cataracts: Originating on the outside edge of the lens and moving towards the center of the eye, these cataracts are characterized by white, cloudy spots on the lens of the eye.

 - Subcapsular cataracts: Beginning in the back of the lens, these cloudy areas can create a halo effect and glare around lights.

 Subscribe to Our HealthBeat Newsletter!

 Sorry, an error occurred.
 Please try again later.